-Here, you can specify your chatbot's Fallback tolerance.
-Define when the chatbot will be redirected to a Fallback Module depending on the number of times the bot has misunderstood an end user's intent.
+Here, you can specify your bot's Fallback tolerance.
+Define when the bot will be redirected to a Fallback Module depending on the number of times the bot has misunderstood a user's intent.

 This functionality is relevant for both Multiple Choice Collector Modules and any Statement Module without Module Connections or a fallback.

-Global Connections are all conditions defined for your entire chatbot.
-You may understand Global Connections as a book of instructions that stores your chatbot's overall responses and connections.
+Global Connections are conditions defined for your entire chatbot.
+You may understand Global Connections as an instruction book that stores your bot's overall responses and connections.

-In comparison, Module Connections only hold for the Module you are working on.
-Here, the chatbot's actions and/or responses for the next step within the conversational flow are defined.
+In comparison, Module Connections only hold for the Module you're working on.
+Here, the bot's actions and/or responses for the next step within the conversational flow are defined.

-Our recommended setup of Module Connections first ensures that Suggested Replies won't be analyzed by the Global Connection first, e.g., by a herein defined AI connection.
-This way, the conversational flow matches the specific connection you have defined for a Suggested Reply in a specific Module.
+Our recommended setup of Module Connections first ensures that Suggested Replies won't be analyzed by the Global Connection first, e.g., by a herein-defined AI connection.
+This way, the flow matches the specific connection you've defined for a Suggested Reply in a given Module.

-Let's imagine in a Module about pricing, you have a Suggested Reply of "More information".
-Within this Module's Connections, you connect this reply with another Module that contains more information about prices.
-By evaluating Module Connections first, you ensure that this link will be followed by the chatbot.
+Imagine that in a Module about pricing, you have a Suggested Reply of "More information".
+Within this Module's Connections, you connect this reply with a Module containing more pricing info.
+By evaluating Module Connections first, you ensure the bot follows this link.

-Fallback messages occur whenever the chatbot does not understand the input it receives from the end user.
-Establishing a Default Fallback allows you to define this message for your entire chatbot.
+Fallback messages occur whenever the bot does not understand the input it receives from the end user.
+Establishing a Default Fallback allows you to define this message for your entire bot.